 A significant body of research in conservation science, and more than 40 years of actual use, has repeatedly proven that high quality acrylic gesso provides excellent adhesion for oil paints and can be considered a fully archival and suitable ground for oil painters to work on.
 Golden makes several grounds that are appropriate for this purpose, including:

 - Work on inflexible supports whenever possible.
 Rigid panels are better than flexible supports like canvas in reducing the amount of movement over time.
-If you cannot work on a panel consider mounting the canvas to a rigid support afterwards, or take steps to make the canvas stiffer.
-For more information please see the following Tech Sheet:
+If you cannot work on a panel consider mounting the canvas to a rigid support afterwards.
+Using a backer board or taking steps to make the canvas stiffer should also benefit oil paintings done on flexible substrates.
+For more information please see the following Tech Sheet: Preparing a Painting Support

 - Avoid using over soft, spongy materials.
-Products such as our Light Molding Paste and Crackle Paste are too soft or fragile to provide a solid and stable ground for oils.
+Oil paints become increasingly brittle over time.
+Products such as our Light Molding Paste and Crackle Paste are too soft, spongy and fragile to provide a solid and stable ground for oils.

 - Keep in a stable environment.
-This can play a critical role in minimizing possible cracking.
+This can play a critical role in minimizing possible cracking in oil paint layers as they age.
 Try to avoid large changes in temperature and humidity, and limit the amount of shipping and movement.

 The above information is based on research and testing done by Golden Artist Colors, Inc., and is provided as a basis for understanding the potential uses of the products mentioned.
 Due to the numerous variables in methods, materials and conditions of producing art, Golden Artist Colors, Inc. cannot be sure the product will be right for you.
 Therefore, we urge product users to test each application to ensure all individual project requirements are met.
 While we believe the above information is accurate, WE MAKE NO EXPRESS OR IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, and we shall in no event be liable for any damages (indirect, consequential, or otherwise) that may occur as a result of a product application.